✦ My Life is a Lamp ✦ My Home is a Lighthouse

 3-1 The Son of God — Sent by God Almighty to Save the World

-Mark 1:1The beginning of the Good News of Jesus Christ, the Son of God.
+Mark 1:1 (NLT)[1] This is the Good News about Jesus the Messiah, the Son of God.
+It began

 3-2 The Light and Life of the World — Jesus Came to Deliver Us from Darkness and Death

-John 8:12Again, therefore, Jesus spoke to them, saying, "I am the light of the world.
-He who follows me will not walk in the darkness, but will have the light of life."
+John 8:12 (NLT)[12] Jesus spoke to the people once more and said, “I am the light of the world.
+If you follow me, you won’t have to walk in darkness, because you will have the light that leads to life.”

 1. What is promised for those who see the future great light?
 Isaiah 9:2-3, 49:6, 60:1-3